Green Line Test

 1. Single Photo Bias

 The biggest flaw is that the Green Line Test uses a single moment in time.
 A photo captures a fraction of a second — the same couple might show completely different "results" in the next photo.
+If you're planning to try the test, we recommend using at least 5 different photos for a more complete picture.

 2. Context Is Everything